Repointing: Removal of old mortar

 A mason removes old mortar during repointing work at the Cannon House Office Building, Washington, D.C.

 After examination, the next step is cutting away the old mortar.
 The old mortar is removed to a depth equal to or slightly more than the width of the joint, or to the point where sound mortar is reached.
 Removal of old mortar between joints is done carefully to avoid damage to masonry units.
 On buildings with soft materials, such as under-fired brick, lime mortar, or terra cotta, removal by hand is often the most effective to avoid damage.
 Hard Portland cement mortar is usually removed with a grinder or power circular masonry blade, taking care not to damage the masonry units.
 Vertical joints or thin joints are done by hand or with small power chisels.
-If a power saw needs to be used, it's only used on wide and uniform horizontal joints and in the middle of the joint.
+If a power saw needs to be used, it is only used on wide and uniform horizontal joints and in the middle of the joint.
 A hammer and chisel are then used for the rest of the mortar, closer to the masonry units.
 Caulking cutters with diamond blades are an acceptable power tool to remove mortar in wide horizontal joints.
-They are slow, have no rotation, and vibrate so they are likely to cause less damage to the masonry units.
+They are slow, have no rotation, and vibrate, so they are likely to cause less damage to the masonry units.